mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/rwt-results-2022-q4.md

 </tr>

 </table>

 ### Test Methodology

 MIE will conduct monthly third-party production accessibility scanning as well as automated nightly internal accessibility scanning of a test system in a production environment.

 ### Results

-The internal accessibility scanning of a pre-production test system identified 0 urgent and 0 secondary non-conformance issues in XX% of nightly and ad-hoc scans.
-In the remaining XX% of scans only secondary issues were uncovered, all of which were eliminated prior to code changes reaching production systems.
+The internal accessibility scanning of a pre-production test system identified 0 urgent and 0 secondary non-conformance issues in 98.54% of nightly and ad-hoc scans.
+In the remaining 1.46% of scans only secondary issues were uncovered, all of which were eliminated prior to code changes reaching production systems.
 Production accessibility scanning identified 0 urgent and 0 secondary non-conformance issues for the entire quarter.

 ### Discussion

 As expected no urgent non-conformance issues were identified in either live production or pre-production test systems.
 In the rare occurrence that a secondary non-conformance issue was identified in testing, it was addressed and eliminated prior to reaching live production systems.

 # Schedule of Key Milestones